 - Check yours hasn't expired

-Over three million EHICs are due to expire in 2013, so ensure yours is valid before you go away.
+Over four million EHICs expire in 2014 and millions more are likely to expire in 2014, so ensure yours is valid before you go away.
 The expiry date is on the bottom right.
 If it's already expired, or is about to, renew it now (see How to apply).

 As you can apply for a new card up to six months before the current one ends, itís worth doing this in advance so you donít forget.